Step by step - International student, using editor

 Next-day or 2-day turnaround should not be expected.

-Letter is sent by email to you, your advisors, ed tech, and the Registrar.
+Letter is sent by email to you, your advisors, ed tech, the Registrar, and IGPO.

 Optimally, letter is received before graduation day; last day to receive letter is the Friday that follows graduation.